Frequently Asked Questions

 Merchants Quay Ireland currently provides 10 medically supervised residential detox beds and 26 residential drug-free rehabilitation beds.
 We would like to see more investment in those services.
 However, we believe there also is an urgent need to reduce the number of overdoses in Ireland, as well as address the significant health risks that result from unsafe injecting.

-The MSIF will have space for approx. 30 clients in Queue area, 15 in assessment/waiting area, 7 in Injecting room and 20 in Aftercare.
-We estimate that around 60 clients will access the MSIF each day.
+The MSIF will have space for approx. 30 clients in the queue area, 15 in assessment/waiting area, 7 in Injecting room and 20 in Aftercare.
+We estimate that around 60-100 clients will access the MSIF each day.

 People who use the MSIF are able to use the other MQI services including our drop in and holistic support services.
 Our Community Engagement team will work proactively with clients and the local community to mitigate against loitering and anti-social behaviour in the local area.